nivlab/sciops/references.md

 # References

 ## To-Read
+- [ ] Meade and Craig (2012)
+- [ ] Insufficient effort responding: Examining an insidious confound in survey data.
+- [ ] Kung et al. (2017): Are Attention Check Questions a Threat to Scale Validity?
+- [ ] Breitsohl & Steidelmuller: The Impact of Insufficient Effort Responding Detection Methods on Substantive Responses: Results from an Experiment Testing Parameter Invariance
+- [ ] The Differential Impacts of Two Forms of Insufficient Effort Responding (neat simulation study)
 - [ ] Detecting Careless Responding in Survey Data Using Stochastic Gradient Boosting (useful for refs to mine)
+- [ ] A little garbage in, lots of garbage out: Assessing the impact of careless responding in personality survey data (factor mixture model study)

 ## [Huang et al. (2012)](doi.org/10.1007/s10869-011-9231-8): Detecting and Deterring Insufficient Effort Responding to Surveys